aadowst/java-stack-coding-dojo/SpringProjects/QRD_Spring_Projects_rewritten.md

 In the model above the public class, add @Entitiy and @Table(name="models") add all member variables with appropriate annotations (add custom error messages).
 Don't forget createdAt and updatedAt Add a zero-argument constructor
-Add a constructor that passes in the variables that aren't automatic (i.e. not id, createdA, updatedAt) if setting up a relationship, use the appropriate annotations Add getters and setters (right click > Source> Generate...)
+Add a constructor that passes in the variables that aren't automatic (i.e. not id, createdA, updatedAt) (NOT NECESSARY UNLESS USING AN API) if setting up a relationship, use the appropriate annotations Add getters and setters (right click > Source> Generate...)
 Add PrePersist and PreUpdate